leafOfTree/vim-vue-plugin/README.md

 ## Installation

 You could install it just like other plugins.
 The filetype will be set to `vue`.
-Feel free to open an issue or pull request if any questions
+Feel free to open an issue or a pull request if any questions

 <details>
 <summary><a>How to install</a></summary>